 - Make sure your pan is nice and hot.
 The crepes will cook quickly.
-About 1 minute on one side, and maybe 30 seconds on the other side.
+About 1 minute on the first side, and maybe 30 seconds on the other side.

 - Don’t add too much batter to the pan.
-2-3 tablespoons of batter is all you need.
+2-3 tablespoons of batter are all you need to cover the entire bottom of the pan.
 Tilt the pan and swirl the batter around.

-- A crepe spatula is a great tool to have.
+- A crepe spatula, also known as a crepe spreader, is a great tool to have.
 If you find you love making crepes, I’d definitely make the investment.

 - I used a 10″ nonstick frying pan to make the crepes.
 But a luxury item to have would be a crepe pan.
 There are many out there with a wide range of prices.
 If you find yourself making crepes weekly for a weekend family breakfast treat, I’d say go for an upgrade and grab a crepe pan.

 The batter should be the thickness of heavy whipping cream, almost liquid.
-The base of your pan should be covered in batter, but not thin enough to see through it.
+The base of your nonstick skillet should be covered in batter, but not thin enough to see through it.

-Yes, refrigerate your batter for at least 30 minutes.
+Yes, refrigerate your batter for at least 30 minutes so it isn’t room temperature.
 It allows the flour to absorb the liquid and will result in more tender crepes.